 Lena Epstein is a millennial who has spent the last decade as a savvy automotive-industry businesswoman, community leader and nationally recognized conservative.

 She is a third-generation co-owner of Southfield, Michigan-based Vesco Oil Corporation, one of the largest distributors of automotive and industrial lubricants and supporting services in the country.
-A certified Women Business Enterprise (WBE), the company has more than 200 employees and annual revenue exceeding $175 million.
+A certified Women Business Enterprise (WBE), the company has more than 200 employees and annual revenue exceeding $180+ million per year.